scottbuckley/ethernaut-notes/README.md

 # Level 6: Token
 A quick glance at the code doesn't show anything super out-of-place, but it was pretty simple to find the issue: integer underflow.
 And of course, you can see that the have specified Solidity version 0.6.0, as newer versions of the compiler take care of this sort of thing, afaik.

 The comparison in `require(balances[msg.sender] - _value >= 0);` will always pass, as `_value` is unsigned, as is everything in `balances`.
 My first thought was just to send 30 tokens to myself, but this wouldn't work; it would subtract 30 tokens from my balance, resulting in me having a huge number of tokens (2^256-10, give or take off-by-one), but then that number would "increase" again by 30, causing it to *overflow* back to the original 20.
-So, again I just deployed a simple contract to do the request for me, asking to transfer 2^255 tokens, which is just about exactly half the max value of uint256, which seems like enough tokens.
+The first thing I did was to deploy a contract to send some tokens to myself, but then I realised I didn't even need to do that.
+I just sent 30 tokens from myself to the address of one of my previously-deployed contracts.
 ```
-// SPDX-License-Identifier: GPL-3.0
-pragma solidity >=0.7.0 <0.9.0;

-contract Level6 {
-    address private tokenAddress = [ethernaut's contract address here];

-    function transferTokens() external {
-        Token(tokenAddress).transfer(msg.sender, uint(2**255));
-    }
-}

-interface Token {
-  function balanceOf ( address _owner ) external view returns ( uint256 balance );
-  function totalSupply (  ) external view returns ( uint256 );
-  function transfer ( address _to, uint256 _value ) external returns ( bool );
-}
+contract.transfer("[address of deployed contract]", 30);
 ```
 > A lesson from this level: integer overflow and underflow can break everything.
 Use a newer version of the Solidity compiler and/or SafeMath.
 Although there are still ways to cause under/overflow in the latest compiler version too.

-Calling `transferTokens()` at the above contract completed the level for me.
+Calling the above completed the level for me.

 # Level 7: Delegation
 First glance of this contract shows me `delegatecall`, which is super interesting.
 Since you can't update contracts once they are deployed, it's common for contracts to simply be shells that point to implementations elsewhere, and `delegatecall` allows for method calls to be forwarded from contract A to contract B, such that contract B's code executes *on contract A's memory*.
 That last part is important.